 - 5. Difficulty level — Which is Easier to Learn?

 - Final thought (French or Spanish?)

-5 Criteria to help you Choose Between Spanish and French
+5 Criteria to help you Choose Spanish or French

-Choosing what language to learn depends on several parameters and personal intended goals.
+Choosing what language to learn depends on several parameters and personal objectives.

 Talking about personal intended goals, we mean inward reflections such as asking yourself;